 Before arriving at Ursinus, Blomberg was dean of the Robert Day School of Economics and Finance at Claremont McKenna College in Claremont, Calif., where he also served as the Peter K. Barker Professor of Economics and the George R. Roberts Fellow.
 An internationally known scholar and author of more than 40 articles and book chapters, Blomberg is a political economist with deep roots in national and global economic policy.
 He was on the faculty at Wellesley College and served as a visiting scholar at Harvard University’s Weatherhead Center for International Affairs before arriving at Claremont McKenna in 2003.

-Blomberg was a senior economist for the President’s Council of Economic Advisers under the nation’s 43rd president, George W. Bush, and was the U.S. Representative to the Economic Committee for Asian Pacific Economic Cooperation.
-He also served in various capacities with such organizations as the International Monetary Fund, the World Bank, and the Federal Reserve Bank of New York.
+Blomberg was a senior economist for the President’s Council of Economic Advisers under President George W. Bush, and was the U.S. Representative to the Economic Committee for Asian Pacific Economic Cooperation.
+He also served with such organizations as the International Monetary Fund, the World Bank and the Federal Reserve Bank of New York.